eliJaimes/AngularBootCampExercisePart4/NOTES.md

 - Lets create some functionality to reset the form
 - Lets create some functionality to load test data as developer helper functionality.
 We will remove this at some point.
 - Comment Validators.pattern from sentenceValidators and extendedSentenceValidators properties, you can enable with a better regex pattern when you needed

+## Fix issues with form, inputs not clearing form model

+- When we clear the Angular Material Input we are not updating the form data, we need to fix it